-For more extreme body modifications like implants, tongue splitting, or re-shaping body parts, it might be best to seek a cosmetic surgeon who has professional and medical experience and training.
+For more extreme body modifications like implants, tongue splitting, or re-shaping body parts and skin, it might be best to seek a cosmetic surgeon who has professional and medical experience and training.

-Tattoo artists show great skills in their craft, but there are a few things to remember before going in:
+Tattoo and body modification artists show great skills in their craft, but there are a few things to remember before going in:

 There are a few different ways to make sure the body modification facility is high-quality.
 It’s important to seek out recommendations.
 Word-of-mouth can help you find an artist who is both skilled and professional.